cdfoundation/sig-security-supply-chain/framework.md

 *	Required certifications (e.g. SDL, industry audits)
 *	Expected order of steps in the chain (e.g. to prevent man in the middle attacks)

-### Policy Enforcement
+### Enforcement
-Policy enforcement is responsible for inspecting consumed artifacts and enforcing policy, including the following:
+Enforcement is responsible for inspecting incoming artifacts and enforcing policy.
+Enforcement handles verification and validation including the following:
 *	Signature verification
 *	Artifact hash validation
 *	License validation